 Staffed by veterans and others trained in military culture we understand what you’re going through and can help you sort things out privately.
 Whether it’s family issues, anger, substance abuse, post traumatic stress or thoughts of suicide, call us.
 We won’t judge you and we’ll keep it to ourselves.
 (888) 457-4838.
 There is hope.
-Call now.
-Or you can text the Military Helpline 24 hours a day, seven days a week, 365 days a year by texting MIL1 to 839863.
+Call now, 24 hours a day, seven days a week, 365 days a year.
+Or you can text the Military Helpline 2-6pm PST weekdays by texting MIL1 to 839863.

 – Josh Sprecher, US Army Veteran, Military Helpline Volunteer

 “I served six years in the U.S. Marines.
 After realizing what other veterans were going through, I started volunteering on the Military Helpline in 2010.
 The opportunity to answer calls not only gives me an authentic way to help, it broadens my understanding of the challenges veterans face every day.”